argoproj/argo-cd/docs/user-guide/parameters.md

 version of their guestbook application after every build in the tip of master.
 To address this use case, the application would expose a parameter named `image`, whose value used in the `dev` environment contains a placeholder value (e.g. `example/guestbook:replaceme`).
-The placeholder value would be determined externally (outside of git) such as a build system.
+The placeholder value would be determined externally (outside of Git) such as a build system.
 Then, as part of the build pipeline, the parameter value of the `image` would be continually updated to the freshly built image (e.g. `argocd app set guestbook -p guestbook=image=example/guestbook:abcd123`).
 A sync operation would result in the application being redeployed with the new image.